 Beneficial ownership is determined in accordance with the rules of the Commission and includes shares over which the indicated beneficial owner exercises voting and/or investment power or receives the economic benefit of ownership of such securities.
-Ordinary shares subject to options currently exercisable or exercisable within 60 days are deemed outstanding for the purposes of computing the percentage ownership of any other person.
+Ordinary shares subject to options currently exercisable or exercisable within 60 days are deemed outstanding for the purposes of computing the percentage ownership of the person holding the options but are not deemed outstanding for the purposes of computing the percentage ownership of any other person.

-Name of Beneficial Owner Number of Shares Beneficially Owned Percentage Beneficially Owned Warburg Pincus (1) 21,366,644 51.00% FMR Corp.
-(2) 4,129,951 9.86% Tiger Global Management, L.L.C.(3) 2,246,266 5.36%
+Name of Beneficial Owner Number of Shares Beneficially Owned Percentage Beneficially Owned Warburg Pincus(1) 21,366,644 50.32% FMR LLC(2) 6,285,400 14.80% Tiger Global Management, L.L.C.(3) 2,246,266 5.29% Nalanda India Fund Limited (4) 2,210,253 5.21%

-- (1) Information based on a report on Schedule 13G jointly filed with the Commission on August 22, 2006 by Warburg Pincus Private Equity VIII, L.P., or WP VIII, Warburg Pincus International Partners, L.P., or WPIP, Warburg Pincus Netherlands International Partners I, CV, or WP Netherlands, Warburg, Pincus Partners, LLC, or WPP LLC, Warburg, Pincus & Co., or Warburg Pincus, and Warburg Pincus LLC, or WP LLC.
+- (1) Information is based on a report on Schedule 13G jointly filed with the Commission on August 22, 2006 by Warburg Pincus Private Equity VIII, L.P., or WP VIII, Warburg Pincus International Partners, L.P., or WPIP, Warburg Pincus Netherlands International Partners I, CV, or WP Netherlands, Warburg, Pincus Partners, LLC, or WPP LLC, Warburg, Pincus & Co., or Warburg Pincus, and Warburg Pincus LLC, or WP LLC.
 The sole general partner of each of WP VIII, WPIP and WP Netherlands is WPP LLC.
 WPP LLC is managed by Warburg Pincus.
 WP LLC manages each of WP VIII, WPIP and WP Netherlands.
 Charles R. Kaye and Joseph P. Landy are each Managing General Partners of Warburg Pincus and Co-President and Managing Members of WP LLC.
-Each of Warburg Pincus, WPP LLC, Mr. Kaye and Mr. Landy disclaims beneficial ownership of the ordinary shares except to the extent of any indirect pecuniary interest therein. - (2) Information based on a report on Schedule 13G jointly filed with the Commission on May 10, 2007 by FMR Corp., Edward C. Johnson 3d, Chairman of FMR Corp., Fidelity Management & Research Company and Fidelity Mid Cap Stock Fund.
-FMR Corp. and Mr. Johnson reported that they each have sole voting and investment power for all the 4,129,951 ordinary shares. - (3) Information based on a report on Schedule 13G jointly filed with the Commission on September 26, 2006 by Mr. Charles P. Coleman, III and Tiger Global Management, L.L.C., or Tiger.
-Tiger serves as the management company of two domestic private investment partnerships.
-Tiger also serves as the investment manager of an offshore investment vehicle.
-Mr. Coleman is the managing member of Tiger.
-Accordingly, Tiger may be deemed to beneficially own the securities owned by the various entities managed by Tiger.
+Each of Warburg Pincus, WPP LLC, WP LLC, Mr. Kaye and Mr. Landy disclaims beneficial ownership of the ordinary shares except to the extent of any indirect pecuniary interest therein. - (2) Formerly FMR Corp.
+Information is based on a report on Amendment No. 1 to Schedule 13G jointly filed with the Commission on February 14, 2008 by FMR LLC, Edward C. Johnson 3d, Fidelity Management & Research Company and Fidelity Mid Cap Stock Fund.
+Edward C. Johnson 3d is the Chairman of FMR LLC.
+Fidelity Management & Research Company, a wholly owned subsidiary of FMR Corp., is the investment adviser to Fidelity Mid Cap Stock Fund. - (3) Information is based on a report on Schedule 13G jointly filed with the Commission on September 26, 2006 by Charles P. Coleman, III and Tiger Global Management, L.L.C, or Tiger.
+Tiger serves as the management company of two domestic private investment partnerships and the investment manager of an offshore investment vehicle.
+Mr. Coleman is the Managing Member of Tiger.